Abertoast/email_app/app-context.md

 13. `EmailContext` receives the response.
 14. **(Missing Step)** `EmailContext` is supposed to parse the AI response, identify defined `[[Tag Markers]]`, remove them from the content, and store the corresponding tag names in a `tags` array on the result object.
 15. `EmailContext` updates `latestResults` state with the processed content (and potentially tags). `Dashboard` displays the results via `ProcessingResults`.
 16. **Tag Display/Filter**: `ProcessingResults` reads `latestResults`.
-If individual processing was used, it displays any tags found in the result objects and renders filter buttons based on unique tags.
+If individual processing was used, it displays any tags found in the result objects and renders filter buttons based on unique tags (using OR logic for selection).
 17. **History**: `EmailContext` saves the query, prompt, and results (including the `tags` array, if it were populated) to `localStorage`.

 ## Security Considerations